 Visiting art galleries and studios can give you an idea of what makes a place tick, it’s no surprise that some of the world’s top attractions are art galleries, and their smaller cousins—found at the back of houses or tucked away in historic buildings or down an alley way—add to the story of a place just as these behemoths do.

-So take a walk around Queenstown and then hit the road of an art-finding odyssey around the Wakatipu Basin.
+So take a walk around Queenstown and then hit the road of an art-finding odyssey around the Whakatipu Basin.

 Even as you arrive in Queenstown you are greeted warmly by a sculpture on the lawn outside the terminal.
 These three cast-bronze figures by Queenstown-based artist Mark Hill, aptly named Welcome O Visitors From Afar, hint at the visual feast on offer all over the district.

-The shores of Lake Wakatipu beckon, walking along the trails you will encounter sculptures made from stone or metal
+The shores of Lake Whakatipu beckon, walking along the trails you will encounter sculptures made from stone or metal

 Along the edge of Queenstown Bay opposite Eichardt’s you will find etched into the stone wall a poem chronicling the history of the Otago region by David Eggleton, and sandblasted by sculptor Stuart Griffiths.